-The Monomachine combines several types of synthesizers with an intuitive beat-box-style programming interface.
+The Elektron Monomachine combines several types of synthesizers with an intuitive beat-box-style programming interface.
 Think of it as five synthesizers in one package with a flexible sequencer and plenty of real-time controls for a unique twist on desktop music machines!
 It has 6-part multitimbral capability which allows for up to 6 mono-synth sounds at once, or a single 6-voice polyphonic sound.

 The SuperWave synthesizer, which is analog modeled, gives warm and thick sounds made from unique algorithms that makes sounds free from the artifacts normally associated with digital processing.
 Traditional (and 303-like) saw and pulse waveforms and sub-oscillators give you fat bass synth and lead sounds, while the ensemble is specialized in creating polyphonic textures, chords, and harmonies.

 The Mono-synth SID is based on the synthesis of the legendary SID chip, from the Commodore 64.
 The SID 6581 machine offers one oscillator of high quality synthesis, complete with ring-mod and sync.
 Just like the original, the oscillators are derived from an extremely fast main counter, giving the crisp highly recognizable sound.

 DigiPRO offers raw digital waveforms, which can be put into animated life.
 The BeatBox, which is a part of DigiPRO, offers a percussive toolbox shaped in the traditions of the Machinedrum E12 synth.
 The sounds of DigiPRO WAVE are harsh and electric and stand out in the mix.